 - Students playing musical instruments learn finger and arm dexterity and movement

 Jim Thorpe was a Native American athlete and Olympic gold medalist.
-At the age of 16, his athletic ability was recognized when he walked past the track and beat all the schools’ high jumpers with a 5 ft.
+At the age of 16, his athletic ability was recognized when he beat all the schools’ high jumpers with a 5 ft.
 9-in jump while in street clothes.

 Other Bodily/Kinesthetic Intelligent People